• Skip to primary navigation

 Have you made this recipe?I love seeing your creations!
 Take a photo and then tag me @nourish.everyday on Instagram!

-Filed Under: Breakfast, Main Course, Recipe Tagged With: brunch, eggs, frittata, gluten free, lunch box, meal prep, nut free, pesto, vegetarian
+Filed Under: Main Course, Recipe Tagged With: brunch, eggs, frittata, gluten free, lunch box, meal prep, nut free, pesto, vegetarian

 Reader Interactions